kranandmca/placement-app/README.md

 -	Allocate a student to an interview
 -	Select an interview to view the list of all students and mark a result status from the list page itself
 - Export student record
-# Languages & Tools Used
+# Languages & Tools Used for development
 - Nodejs
 - Express
 - Mongoose